 DONA International Founders: Mothering the Mother

 Drs.
-Marshall Klaus and John Kennell, Phyllis Klaus C.S.W., M.F.C.C., Penny Simkin, PT, and Annie Kennedy, all renowned experts in childbirth and newborns, founded DONA International in 1992.
+Marshall Klaus and John Kennell, Phyllis Klaus C.S.W., M.F.C.C., Penny Simkin, PT, and Annie Kennedy, all renowned experts in childbirth and newborns, founded Doulas of North America (now DONA International) in 1992.
 Their goal was to promote doula care – continuous emotional and physical support for women during labor and early postpartum.

 From left to right: Peggy and John Kennell, Phyllis Klaus, Penny Simkin,